Long days are interspersed with short breaks, from a quick lunch in a car deep in a vineyard to a cup of coffee in the workshop.

 For me, this is the closing image of the story as it epitomizes the cycle of hard work that goes into caring for the vines that produce the grapes that make the extraordinary wine of Brown Hill Estate.

-Every so often, Sabine looks for a passion project – a photography or video project that is not commissioned by a client.
-These give her the creative freedom to capture a story she wants to tell, as she sees it, without external influence.
+Every so often, Sabine looks for a passion project (a photography or video project not commissioned by a client).
+This is usually a story that she wants to tell, as she sees it.